dissyulina/cookle-cookbook/README.md

 #### **Features to be implemented in the future**

 Due to limited resources (time constraint, skill of the developer at the moment, and other reasons), some features couldn't be implemented now.
 In the future on the next development phase, these features would be great addition to the game:
-1. Forgot Password / Change Password Functionality
+1. Forgot Password Functionality
-   This functionality would give users an option to change password, by sending a secure link to change password to user's email address.
+   This functionality would give users an option to change password without logging in first to the website.
+This would usually be done by sending a secure link to change password to user's email address.
+For now the users can only change their password by logging in and clicking the change password button.

 2. Separate page for review
    As for now, the reviews were displayed on the same page with the recipe.
 However if there are a lot of reviews, it would disturbed the recipe page layout because it would be too long.
 The idea is to displayed only 5 latest reviews and add a link navigation to see all reviews.